mat-docs/ATLAS.Site/docs/developer-resources/rta/worked-guide/tutorials/prerequisites.md

 * ATLAS 2021-R3 or later

 You'll need an ATLAS Licence with the _RTA Data Service Connections_ feature.
-[Contact](https://www.mclaren.com/applied/contact/) your sales rep or McLaren Field Application Engineer if you don't have this.
+[Contact](https://www.mclaren.com/applied/contact/) your sales rep or Motion Applied Field Application Engineer if you don't have this.

 ## PostgreSQL